How QuantifiedConstraints can let us put join back in Monad

 done in Haskell!

-In order to better understand why adding join
+In order to better understand why adding join to Monad interacted so poorly

-, we must first take a detour into roles, the
+with GeneralizedNewtypeDeriving, we must first take a detour into roles, the

 mechanism which underlies GHC’s notion of type-safe coercions.
 Understanding

-roles is a key step into seeing why Monad
+roles is a key step into seeing why Monad-plus-join is so tricky to derive.

-The coming sections present an overview of how GeneralizedNewtypeDeriving
+The coming sections present an overview of how GeneralizedNewtypeDeriving,

-, and roles work.
+Coercible, and roles work.
 If you are already comfortable with these, feel

 free to skip to this section.

-What exactly was wrong with GeneralizedNewtypeDeriving
+What exactly was wrong with GeneralizedNewtypeDeriving before GHC 7.8?

 First, let’s consider a typical example: